 Although the Catholic Church tried to defuse the growing scandal by releasing, last month, a report admitting nearly 400 Polish priests sexually abused children since the 1990’s, critics claim the study grossly underestimates the real extent of the problem and that the Polish clergy is still turning a blind eye on the issue.

-Poland’s ruling party scrambles to contain the scandal
+Ruling party scrambles to contain pedophilia scandal in Poland

 In reaction to the most recent scandal, the Polish government announced it would raise the sentence for convicted pedophiles to a maximum of 30 years in prison, with Law and Justice (PiS) party chief Jaroslaw Kaczynski vowing that this would “apply to priests” as well.
 The changes to the law also include the removal of the statute of limitations for the most drastic cases and possible life sentences for the pedophiles deemed the most dangerous.